GoldenretriverYT/PoopWeb/README.md

 # PoopWeb
 PoopWeb is a simple web server with PoopScript support.
 The webserver itself is based on Express.
+Also, PoopWeb is more like a fun webserver.
+It isn't meant to be anything professional (just like PoopScript itself) - it works ofc - but I can't guarantee it wont crash.
+You are probably better off using, idk, apache with php

 # How do I use PoopWeb
 To find out how to use PoopWeb, please look at the documentation.